El Mariachi

 The success of Rodriguez's directorial debut led him to create two sequels (Desperado and Once Upon a Time in Mexico) with Antonio Banderas taking over from Gallardo for the character, though Gallardo co-produced both films and had a minor role in Desperado.

+The film received acclaim from critics.
 In 2011, El Mariachi was selected by the Library of Congress for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
 The film is also recognized by Guinness World Records as the lowest-budgeted film ever to gross $1 million at the box office.

 Plot

-After breaking out of jail in a small Mexican town, a ruthless criminal, nicknamed Azul, ventures off with a guitar case full of weapons and vows revenge on the local drug lord, Moco, who had him arrested in the first place.
-Meanwhile, a young musician arrives in town carrying his own guitar case which contains his signature guitar.
-He hopes to find work in the town in order to pursue his dream of becoming a mariachi like his father.
+After breaking out of jail in a small town outside Jiménez, Coahuila, Mexico, a ruthless criminal, nicknamed Azul, ventures off with a guitar case full of weapons and vows revenge on the local drug lord, Moco, his former comrade who betrayed him and had him arrested.
+Meanwhile, a wandering young musician arrives in the town of Acuña carrying his own guitar case which contains his signature guitar.
+He hopes to find work there and ultimately achieve his dream of becoming an esteemed mariachi like his father and grandfather.

-From the confines of his heavily guarded villa on the outskirts of town, Moco sends a large group of hitmen to kill Azul.
-They are told to look for a man who is wearing black and carrying a guitar case, but because the Mariachi also matches this description, the hitmen mistake him for Azul and start pursuing him.
-Only Moco, however, knows Azul's actual face.
-The Mariachi is then forced to kill four of the attackers in self-defense after being chased through the streets.
-As the Mariachi seeks refuge in a bar owned by a beautiful woman named Dominó, he quickly falls in love with her.
-Unfortunately, Moco is not only financing the bar, but also has his own romantic interest in Dominó.
+From the confines of his heavily guarded villa on the outskirts of town, Moco dispatches a legion of Sicarios led by his assistant Bigotón to kill Azul.
+Because the Mariachi also matches Moco's description of a man dressed in black with a guitar case, the hitmen misidentify him as Azul.
+Having rented a cheap room at a local motel, the Mariachi escapes into the streets, where he is forced to kill four of the attackers in self-defense.
+As he seeks refuge in a bar owned by a beautiful woman named Dominó, he explains that he has recently arrived and must lay low until the crisis subsides; she sympathetically conceals him in an upstairs room.
+Unfortunately, Moco is not only financing the bar, but is also romancing Dominó.

-When Azul visits the bar for a beer and information about Moco, he accidentally leaves with the Mariachi's guitar case.
-Moco's thugs capture Azul on the street but release him when they learn that the case he is carrying contains only a guitar.
-A short time later, the Mariachi is captured and taken to Moco, who identifies him as the wrong man and sets him free.
+Bigotón arrives at the bar a short time later and telephones Moco about an escaped killer dressed in black and carrying a guitar case containing weapons.
+Once he departs, Dominó, having overheard the conversation, ventures upstairs to the Mariachi's room and holds her letter-opener against his throat, demanding that he open his case; revealing his guitar, he successfully convinces her of his innocence via song, after which she agrees to house him in exchange for his singing services.
+Following his successful first performance at the bar that night, the Mariachi quickly commences a romantic relationship with Dominó.